 Use of your personal information and disclosure

-We generally do not share your personal information with others unless this is necessary for the purpose for which you gave us the information (for instance to investigate a complaint).
-Occasionally the law may require us to disclose it (for instance to investigate a criminal offence), or there may be safety reasons for disclosing it.
+- We generally do not share your personal information with others unless this is necessary for the purpose for which you gave us the information (eg to investigate a complaint).
+Occasionally the law may require us to disclose it (eg to investigate a criminal offence), or there may be safety reasons for disclosing it.